Hidden service descriptors: encryption format

 encryption as described in [HS-DESC-SECOND-LAYER].

-Hidden services should avoid leaking whether client authorization is
+Hidden services should avoid leaking whether restricted discovery is

 enabled or how many authorized clients there are.

-Hence even when client authorization is disabled, the hidden service adds
+Hence even when restricted discovery is disabled, the hidden service adds

 fake "desc-auth-type", "desc-auth-ephemeral-key" and "auth-client" lines to